How to Get Verified on Instagram: A Step by Step Guide for 2021

 They’re verification badges for notable people and brands — and they come with a lot of benefits.
 In this article, we’ll cover how and why to get the coveted blue check next to your account name.
 (For TikTok verification, check out our post here).

-Why it’s Important to Get Verified on Instagram
+Why it’s Important to Get Verified on Instagram in 2021

 Instagram verification has a few important benefits: